guenchi/loko/Documentation/builtins.md

 ### Procedure: (time-it* *what iterations thunk*)

+### Procedure: (open-output-string)

+Make a new string output port that accumulates characters in memory.
+The accumulated string can be extracted with `get-output-string`.

+### Procedure: (get-output-string *string-output-port*)

+Extract the accumulated string in *string-output-port* and reset it.
+Returns the string.

 ## (loko system unsafe)

 This library provides raw access to kernel services, linear memory and